23 Best Kid-Friendly Things to Do in Wolverhampton this Winter [by a Wolves Local]

 A must for aviation buffs, WW2 and Cold War enthusiasts

-3: Visit the Molineux Stadium and museum
+3: Visit Molineux Stadium and museum

-1. Wander Wightwick Manor and Gardens
+2. Wander Wightwick Manor and Gardens

 For a glimpse into 19th-century life, visit the magnificent National Trust – Wightwick Manor.
 This stately Victorian home brims with original Arts and Crafts furniture and décor.